khanhha/hello_cvedia/README.tex.md

 ### Camera parameters

 Camera transformation also plays an essential role in forming the pictures.
 A picture taken with a camera at 1.6 meters over the ground will look different from a photo taken at 1.2 meters.
-Therefore, to truly reflect these variants in the data-set, I implemented a script to randomly change the camera angles/positions to make the model more robust to perspective changes in the image.
+Therefore, to truly reflect these factors in the data-set, I implemented a script to randomly adjust the camera angles/positions to make the model more robust to perspective changes in the image.
 The general idea of the technique is shown below.
 The camera on the right picture is tilted a bit upward than in the left picture.

 <p align="center"><img src="/assets/images/3dhm/2019-2445f9a9.png" align=middle height=150pt/></p>

 ## Challenges about training

-In this part, I will explain to you challenges related training models which consist of the following topics: model architecture design, loss function design, and learning-rate tuning,
+In this part, I will explain to you challenges about training models which consist of the following topics: model architecture design, loss function design, and learning-rate tuning,

 ### Model architecture: combine three models front, side, and fusion.

 In the beginning, I used a single model for both front and side pictures, as depicted in the below figure.
 This model takes in a 2-channel image representing front and side silhouettes and predicts PCA parameters.
-However, the 3D mesh outputs seem to just match with the contour of the front silhouette, but not of the side silhouette.
+However, the 3D mesh outputs seem to match with just the contour of the front silhouette, not of the side silhouette.
 This result is undesirable because I expect the 3D mesh output to match both profiles.

 It took me a while to find out this problem.
 My theory is that the model is biased toward the front silhouette, which means it just learns very little information from the side silhouette.
 To test this theory, I wrote code to visualize the feature maps of the model, and it turns out that most of the feature maps have similar shapes like the front silhouette.